JakMobius/Beelder/README.md

 Hello.sayHello("world")
 ```

-So we should only have one build scheme which will bundle this code
+So there should only be one build scheme which will bundle this code
 into single JS file

 In order to build a project, the Beelder must know its structure.